wenext-limited/pr-agent/docs/docs/tools/compliance.md

 ### Local Compliance Checklists

-For basic usage, create a `pr_compliance_checklist.yaml` file in your repository's root directory containing the compliance rules specific to your repository.
+For basic usage, create a `pr_compliance_checklist.yaml` file in your repository's root directory containing the compliance requirements specific to your repository.

-The AI model will use this `pr_compliance_checklist.yaml` file as a reference, and if the PR code violates any of the rules, it will be shown in the compliance tool's comment.
+The AI model will use this `pr_compliance_checklist.yaml` file as a reference, and if the PR code violates any of the compliance requirements, it will be shown in the compliance tool's comment.

 ### Global Hierarchical Compliance